 on it to initiate the computation.

-The reader_las()
+The reader()

 stage MUST be the first stage of any

-In practice when using read_las()
+In practice when using reader()

-without argument it
+without argument it can

-can be omitted, the function exec
+be omitted, the function exec

 adds it on-the-fly.